William Simpson (Scottish artist): Franco-Prussian War and the Paris Commune

-Upon news of the surrender at Sedan, Simpson traveled to sketch the battlefield from the windows of a nearby chateau.
+Upon news of the surrender at Sedan, Simpson travelled to sketch the battlefield from the windows of a nearby chateau.

 In November 1870, he returned to London but was back in France in April 1871 to observe the events around Paris, where he was once again suspected of spying but was allowed to go free.

-On 27 April, he visited Paris and spent four weeks there, sketching the fortifications and the events of the Commune.
+On 27 April, he visited Paris and spent four weeks there, sketching the fortifications and the events of the Paris Commune.

 He was back in London by 11 June 1871.